OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/notification-hubs/notification-hubs-push-notification-registration-management.md

         }

-        // In hello backend we can control if a user is allowed tooadd tags
+        // In the backend we can control if a user is allowed to add tags
         //installation.Tags = new List<string>(deviceUpdate.Tags);
         //installation.Tags.Add("username:" + username);